-We are Imogen Checketts and Kate Dumbleton, professional horticulturalists from the UK who are now based in Caunes-Minervois in the Languedoc, France.
+We are Imogen Checketts and Kate Dumbleton, professional horticulturalists from the UK who have been based in Caunes-Minervois in Occitanie, France, since 2014.

 We produce, sell, design and plant beautiful combinations of perennial flowers, grasses and shrubs for people and wildlife in a Mediterranean climate.